Jet4You/Jet/README.md

 ### Basic application

-Create a file named "main.jet" with the following content:
+Create a file named `main.jet` with the following content:

 ```jet
 fn main {